 Primary and Junior Part 1

-Mathematics Primary and Junior Part 1 will provide participants with a strong foundation and understanding of how children acquire mathematical skills and understanding.
+Mathematics Primary and Junior Part 1 provides participants with a strong foundation and understanding of how children acquire mathematical skills and understanding.
 Mathematics is a complex, meaning-making process that is fundamental for ongoing learning and student success.
-Teachers will develop skills to recognize the varying experiences and strategies that students use in exploring mathematical situations, in order to modify their instructional and assessment practices.

 Module 1: Setting the Math Context